Anthony Petrie: State Leagues

 Petrie debuted in the South East Australian Basketball League (SEABL) in 2003 with the Canberra Gunners, helping the team win the East Conference title.
 He played four more seasons with the Gunners between 2005 and 2008.
 In 2006 and 2007, he was the SEABL East MVP, and was a three-time All-SEABL East Team honouree.

 In 2010, Petrie played for the Northside Wizards of the Queensland Basketball League (QBL).
 In 2012, he had a one-game stint in the SEABL with the Brisbane Spartans, and in 2013 he played for the North Adelaide Rockets in the Central ABL.

 In 2019, Petrie played for the Gold Coast Rollers in the QBL.
 He returned to the Rollers in 2021, now playing in the rebranded NBL1 North.

 National team

 Petrie first played for Australia in the 2002 Oceania Under 22 Championships, leading the team in scoring.
 His first Australian Boomers call-up came just shy of his 30th birthday, with Petrie playing against China in the 2013 Sino-Australia Challenge.
 This led to selection in the Boomers team for the 2013 FIBA Oceania Championship.

 Coaching career

 In December 2021, Petrie was appointed head coach of the Gold Coast Rollers for the 2022 NBL1 North season.
-He guided the team to the championship.
+He guided the team to the 2022 NBL1 North championship.
+He was named the NBL1 North Men's Coach of the Year for the 2023 season.
+He returned to the Rollers in 2025 for his fourth year as men's head coach.